quicwg/ops-drafts/draft-ietf-quic-applicability.md

 Applications SHOULD define an alternate endpoint discovery mechanism to allow the usage of ports other than the default.
 For example, HTTP/3 ({{QUIC-HTTP}}
-sections 3.2 and 3.3) specifies the use of ALPN for servce discovery which allows the server to use and announce a different port number.
+sections 3.2 and 3.3) specifies the use of ALPN {{?RFC7301}} for service discovery which allows the server to use and announce a different port number.
+Note that HTTP/3's ALPN token ("h3") identifies not only the version of the application protocol, but also the binding to QUIC as well as the version of QUIC itself; this approach allows unambiguous agreement between the endpoints on the protocol stack in use.

 Note that given the prevalence of the assumption in network management practice that a port number maps unambiguously to an application, the